munrhalls/sang-logium/README.md

 ### Performance

 Images - one of the single biggest influencing factors for the whole project's performance - are handled purely by Sanity, which is a design choice.
 It ensures CDN-based, edge-utilizing delivery.
-Mistakes of mixing up Next.js optimizations with Sanity CMS optimizations are thoroughly avoidede.
+Mistakes of mixing up Next.js optimizations with Sanity CMS optimizations are thoroughly avoided.

 Code-splitting and everything about render trees is organized for the real end-user's experience first, and google performance metrics second.